awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Parameters<a name="parameters"></a>

 `parameters`
 When you submit a job, you can specify parameters that should replace the placeholders or override the default job definition parameters\.
 Parameters in job submission requests take precedence over the defaults in a job definition\.
-This allows you to use the same job definition for multiple jobs that use the same format, and programmatically change values in the command at submission time\.
+This means that you can use the same job definition for multiple jobs that use the same format, and programmatically change values in the command at submission time\.
 Type: String to string map
 Required: No
 When you register a job definition, you can use parameter substitution placeholders in the `command` field of a job's container properties\.
 For example: